 2. Dropping a class can cause your financial aid to be lowered especially if you drop below full time.
 Adding and dropping a course for the same number of hours on the same day for the same term is considered a swap and there is no fee adjustment.
 However, if the class you add is online (D2L), RODP or has additional fees, those fees will be charged.

-3. The fee adjustment for withdrawals or drops during regular terms (fall and spring) is 75% from the first day of classes through the fourteenth calendar day of classes and then reduced to 25% for a period of time which extends 25% of the length of the term.
+3. The fee adjustment for withdrawals or drops during regular terms (fall and spring) is 75% from the first day of the semester (published first day) through the fourteenth calendar day of classes and then reduced to 25% for a period of time which extends 25% of the length of the term.
 When the first day of the academic term falls on a Saturday, the 100% refund period is extended through the weekend until the following Monday morning (12:01 am).
 There is no fee adjustment after the 25% period ends.
 Dropping or withdrawing from classes during either the 75% or the 25% fee adjustment period will result in a fee adjustment of assessed maintenance fees based on the total credit hours of the final student enrollment.